dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 | <xref:System.ComponentModel.DataAnnotations.MaxLengthAttribute>         | Sets the `maxLength` of a string. |
 | <xref:System.ComponentModel.DataAnnotations.RegularExpressionAttribute> | Sets the `pattern` of a string. |

 Note that in controller-based apps, these attributes add filters to the operation to validate any incoming data satisfies the constraints.
-In Minimal APIs, these attributes will set the metadata in the generated schema but validation must be performed by the route handler.
+In Minimal APIs, these attributes set the metadata in the generated schema but validation must be performed by the route handler.

 ## Other sources of metadata for generated schemas

 ### required

-Properties can also be marked as `required` with the [required] modifier.
+Properties can also be marked as `required` with the [required](/dotnet/csharp/language-reference/proposals/csharp-11.0/required-members#required-modifier) modifier.

-[required]: /dotnet/csharp/language-reference/proposals/csharp-11.0/required-members#required-modifier

 ### enum

 Properties with an `enum` type are represented as an `enum` in the generated schema.
-Since all C# enums are integer-based, the property is defined with `type: integer` and `format: int32`, and the `enum` values are the implicit or explicit values of the C# enum.
+Since all C# enums are integer-based:

+* The property is defined with `type: integer` and `format: int32`
+*  The `enum` values are the implicit or explicit values of the C# enum.

-To get string-based enums, you can use the <xref:System.Text.Json.Serialization.JsonConverterAttribute> with a <xref:System.Text.Json.Serialization.JsonStringEnumConverter> on a regular C# enum type.
+To get string-based enums, use the <xref:System.Text.Json.Serialization.JsonConverterAttribute> with a <xref:System.Text.Json.Serialization.JsonStringEnumConverter> on a regular C# enum type.

-Note: the <xref:System.ComponentModel.DataAnnotations.AllowedValuesAttribute> does not set the `enum` values of a property.
+**Note:** The <xref:System.ComponentModel.DataAnnotations.AllowedValuesAttribute> does not set the `enum` values of a property.

 ### nullable

-Properties defined as a nullable value or reference type will have `nullable: true` in the generated schema.
+Properties defined as a nullable value or reference type have `nullable: true` in the generated schema.
 This is consistent with the default behavior of the <xref:System.Text.Json> deserializer, which accepts `null` as a valid value for a nullable property.

 ### additionalProperties

 Schemas are generated without an `additionalProperties` assertion by default, which implies the default of `true`.
 This is consistent with the default behavior of the <xref:System.Text.Json> deserializer, which silently ignores additional properties in a JSON object.

-If the additional properties of a schema should only have values of a specific type, define the property or class as a Dictionary<string, type>.
+If the additional properties of a schema should only have values of a specific type, define the property or class as a `Dictionary<string, type>`.
 The key type for the dictionary must be `string`.
-This will generate a schema with `additionalProperties` specifying the schema for "type" as the required value types.
+This generates a schema with `additionalProperties` specifying the schema for "type" as the required value types.

 ### metadata for polymorphic types

-Use the <xref:System.Text.Json.Serialization.JsonPolymorphicAttribute> and <xref:System.Text.Json.Serialization.JsonDerivedTypeAttribute>
-attributes on a parent class to to specify the discriminator field and subtypes for a polymorphic type.
+Use the <xref:System.Text.Json.Serialization.JsonPolymorphicAttribute> and <xref:System.Text.Json.Serialization.JsonDerivedTypeAttribute> attributes on a parent class to to specify the discriminator field and subtypes for a polymorphic type.

 The <xref:System.Text.Json.Serialization.JsonDerivedTypeAttribute> adds the discriminator field to the schema for each subclass, with an enum specifying the specific discriminator value for the subclass.
 This attribute also modifies the constructor of each derived class to set the discriminator value.

-An abstract class with a <xref:System.Text.Json.Serialization.JsonPolymorphicAttribute> attribute will have a `discriminator` field in the schema, but a concrete class with a <xref:System.Text.Json.Serialization.JsonPolymorphicAttribute> attribute will not have a `discriminator` field.
-OpenAPI requires that the discriminator property be a required property in the schema, but since the discriminator property is not defined in the concrete base class, the schema cannot include a `discriminator` field.
+An abstract class with a <xref:System.Text.Json.Serialization.JsonPolymorphicAttribute> attribute has a `discriminator` field in the schema, but a concrete class with a <xref:System.Text.Json.Serialization.JsonPolymorphicAttribute> attribute doesn't have a `discriminator` field.
+OpenAPI requires that the discriminator property be a required property in the schema, but since the discriminator property isn't defined in the concrete base class, the schema cannot include a `discriminator` field.

 ## Adding metadata with a schema transformer

-You can use a schema transformer to override any default metadata or add additional metadata, such as `example` values, to the generated schema.
+A schema transformer can be used to override any default metadata or add additional metadata, such as `example` values, to the generated schema.
 See [Use schema transformers](#use-schema-transformers) for more information.

 ## Options to Customize OpenAPI document generation